-Student work from the first 4 weeks of class including:, • Below grade level informational text (reading comprehension quiz), • On grade level informational text (reading comprehension quiz), • Summarization paragraph, • 7th grade ELA grades • 7th grade ELA test data, • In-class short answer activity on making inferences based on text c.
-Match your current students to the descriptions in the Initial Student Skill profile.
+Student work from the first 4 weeks of class including:, • Below grade level informational text (reading comprehension quiz), • On grade level informational text (reading comprehension quiz), • Summarization paragraph, • 7th grade ELA grades • 7th grade ELA test data, • In-class short answer activity on making inferences based on text a.

-- i.
-List the total number of students at each level in the right hand column above, and - ii.
-Record the level for each individual student on the Student Growth Tracker. - iii.
-Check here when both tasks are complete:  🖌 a.
 Use information about how students mapped to the Initial Student Skill Profile to describe the expected skill sets across all five levels, that student will be expected to demonstrate at the end of the year.
 In other words, what are the specific skills that will describe what high, average, and low performers will be able to do at the end of the course?
 Complete the Targeted Student Skill Profile below